-Energy for work
+Energy for Work

 During conversions from one form of energy to another, some useable energy is lost.
 These energy losses can be extremely costly to society.
 The science of physics reveals that lubrication can play a role in reducing energy losses by reducing friction.
-Placed between two moving surfaces, a lubricant decreases the coefficient of friction.
-Naturally, this would also mean the more a lubricant decreases friction, the less energy the lubricated machine consumes.